St Peter’s/St Joseph’s Bidding Prayers

 Lord hear us.

-We remember those who have died recently, especially Bill Crotty, and those whose anniversaries occur at about this time.
-May they rest in the peace of their saviour.
+We pray for those who have died recently, especially Robert Clare, and for those whose anniversaries occur at about this time.
+May they enjoy eternal peace with God in heaven.

 Lord hear us.